near/docs/docs/tutorials/contracts/crossword/crossword.md

 ## Creating a new key on your computer

-We'll want to use a command-line interface (CLI) tool to deploy a contract, but at the moment the private key only exists in the browser.
+We'll want to use a command-line interface (CLI) tool to deploy a contract, but currently, the private key only exists in the browser.
 Next we'll _add a new key_ to the testnet account and have this stored locally on our computer as a JSON file.
 (Yes, you can have multiple keys on your NEAR account, which is quite powerful!)

 Let's install NEAR CLI.
 (Please ensure you [have NodeJS](https://nodejs.org/en/download/package-manager) > 12.)